CUH Logo

 Week four (after starting guided exercises)

-You will be reviewed by your occupational therapist again who will check the motion of your finger.
+You will see your hand therapist again who will check the motion of your finger.
 If no concerns are identified you will be instructed to remove your splint on a gradual basis during the day initially.
-It is expected that you will continue to wear your splint at night and for “at risk activities” (e.g. contact sports) for another three weeks.
+It is expected that you will continue to wear your splint at night and for “at risk activities” (e.g contact sports) for another three weeks.
+At this stage you can start phase 3 exercises.

 Week seven (after starting guided exercises)

-You will be reviewed by your occupational therapist again for a final review if no complications are identified.
+You will be see your hand therapist again for a final review if no complications are identified.
 Your therapist may provide you with additional exercises to maximise your finger movement as well as the strength of your finger.
 Your therapist will advise you when to discard the splint and resume normal hand use.

 Contact Information

-If you have any problems or concerns during your treatment please contact your occupational therapist:
+If you have any problems or concerns during your treatment please contact your hand therapist:

 Contact number: 01223 216769.